FlashGet Kids FlashGet Kids

 • Conveyor belt-based resource transportation and automation

-• Technology research trees requiring strategic resource allocation
+• Technology research trees require strategic resource allocation

 • Base defense against periodic enemy attacks (optional)